paul-ollis/vim-vpe/docs/api/api.vpe.mapping.rst

             Get the Python positional and keyword arguments.

-            This makes the first positional argument a `MappingInfo` instance.
+            This makes the first positional argument a `MappingInfo` instance, unless self.pass_info has been cleared.

 MappingInfo
 -----------